pec0ra/buvic/README.md

 This information as well as the input parameters used is returned from the `calculate` method as a `Result` object.

 This `Result` object will later be converted to output files.

+### 4. Performance

+The two main performance bottlenecks in this application are:
+1. API calls to EUBREWNET and [darksky.net](https://darksky.net/dev)
+2. Calls to libradtran

+Any other file parsing or calculation takes a negligible time in comparison to these two actions.

+To improve significantly the performance of BUVIC, we use parallelization for these actions.
+This works best for API calls since we expect to be able to make many API calls at the same time before the internet connection is saturated.
+The calls to libradtran also have a performance gain from parallelization, thanks to the overhead of creating and handling the new process executing uvspec.

+Parallelization is implemented with the python's `ThreadPoolExecutor` which makes it easy to run jobs on a pool of threads.
+Relevant code parts are in the class [`CalculationUtils`](buvic/logic/calculation_utils.py) in methods `calculate_for_inputs` (data collection) and `_execute_jobs` (calculation jobs).
+The number of threads used in the pool equal the number of cpu cores plus 4 with a limit at 20 threads.